DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/tree-data.md

 - Configure the `SelectionState` plugin.
 Refer the [Selection](selection.md) guide.
 - Set the `showSelectionControls` property of the `TableTreeColumn` plugin to true to show checkboxes.

-.embedded-demo({ "path": "grid-tree-data/selection-controls", "showThemeVariants": true })
+.embedded-demo({ "path": "grid-tree-data/selection-controls", "showThemeSelector": true })

 It is also possible to combine the `TableTreeColumn` plugin with the `TableSelection` plugin to highlight selected rows and listen to click on the whole row.